Emirodgar/w-emirodgar-es/publicaciones/publicaciones-analisis.md

 ---

-# Listado de análisis de datos de grandes eventos
+# Análisis de datos de grandes eventos

 <ul>
 {% for page in site.pages %}